fobo66/algolia-firebase-functions/README.md

 Useful library to keep your Firebase Database data in sync with [Algolia](https://algolia.com) for easy search.

+Starting from version 2.0, this library supports Cloud Functions v1.0.
+If you need to support beta Cloud Functions, use version 1.0.3 instead.

 ## Installation

 In your `functions` directory: